Welcome to Stitch & Hustle - a fiber arts inspired blog for people who make things. Here you will find:

 Always be seeking.
 Always be growing.
 Always be moving forward.
 Even when you have a setback, dust off and move forward.
 And always be making!
 Never lose sight of the passion that brought you here: MAKE ALL THE THINGS.

-After 2 years and lots of bumps in the road, ups and downs, and discovering some of the ugliest truths in the shadows of the maker world, Stitch & Hustle has changed and evolved.
-Just like me, this blog has gone back to the core of what brought me here: my passion to make things and wanting to share that to help & benefit others.
+After 2 years and lots of bumps in the road, ups and downs, and discovering some of the ugliest truths in the shadows of the maker community and world, Stitch & Hustle has changed and evolved.
+Just like me, this blog has gone back to the core of what brought me here in the first place: my passion to make things and love for all things fiber arts.

 I hope that Stitch & Hustle becomes a haven for you.
 A place to be inspired.
 A place to learn something new.
 A place to get a new pattern, to try a new stitch, and to celebrate your fiber skills.
 I hope that Stitch & Hustle becomes that safe, inspiring and fiber fabulous corner of the interwebs we all need.